tatHi/multigram/README.md

 >>> mlm = train.EMTrain(mlm=mlm, data=data, maxEpoch=20)
 >>> mlm.save('path/to/output')
 ```

+## Training Strategies
+We prepared 4 training methods:
+- EM and Viterbi
+  - The default training schema introduced by the original [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.56.6619&rep=rep1&type=pdf).
+  - They correspond to Eq.(5) and Eq.(6) of the paper, respectively.
+  - Viterbi training is the fastest method for learning.
+- Viterbi Batch and Viterbi Stepwise
+  - Enhance the Viterbi training to using batch-wise and stepwise updation introduced by this [paper](https://www.aclweb.org/anthology/N09-1069.pdf).

 ## Estimate Probabilities for BERT
 This module is for estimating probabilities of WordPieces distributed as a part of BERT.